cmelchior/jervis-ffb/docs/rule-discussions.md

 3. (Page 38) The Prayers to Nuffle Table
    It is unclear what happens if you roll a result that is not a duplicate, but cannot be applied, e.g., because the entire team has Loner.
 For now, Jervis just treat the roll as wasted.
-Mostly because it is easier to implement and the chance of this happening is virtually zero.
+Mostly because it is easier to implement, and the chance of this happening is virtually zero.

 4. (Page 42) Order of events in End-of-Turn is not well-defined, e.g., it is unclear if Special Play